Inferring traits of hyperuniformity from local structures via persistent homology: Inferring hyperuniformity from persistence diagrams

 \section{Inferring hyperuniformity from persistence diagrams}

-In this section, exploiting the information delivered by persistent homology introduced in section~\ref{sec:persitent-homology}, we show that the HU character of a point cloud can be inferred from a characterization of its local arrangement.
+In this section, we show that the HU character of a point pattern can be inferred from a characterization of its local arrangements via persistent homology (introduced in section~\ref{sec:persitent-homology}).
 To this goal, we use standard machine learning (ML) methods \cite{pun2022machine_learning_persistence}, trained to encode the information contained in persistence diagrams.
 This is realized via selected features reconstructed from $h_0$ and $h_1$ diagram, presented below.
 We also outline the considered ML models and eventually report the results concerning the accuracy of the detection of hyperuniformity with the developed methods.